ch-Hemanjali/BrowserstackAssignment/README.md

 # BrowserstackSeleniumTest

-## BrowserStack Web Scraping, API Integration Project and Text processing using the Selenium framework
+## Web Scraping, API Integration Project and Text processing using the Selenium framework

 This project demonstrates a combination of skills in web scraping, API integration, and text processing using the Selenium framework, along with cross-browser testing on BrowserStack.
 The solution scrapes articles from the Spanish news website El País ( https://elpais.com/ ), translates article headers, analyzes the translated text for repeated words, and validates the functionality across multiple browser and device combinations.